The Best Holographic Sights

 - Larger footprint

-The Holosun HS510C can hold its own against big-time competitors like EOTECH due to the build quality, similar reticle features, and impressive battery life of up to 50,000 hours.
+The Holosun HS510C can hold its own against big-time competitors like EOTECH due to the build quality, similar reticle features, and impressive battery life of up to 50,000 hours with a lithium battery.
 It’s a surprisingly good product at a fair price.

 Similar to market-dominating models such as the EOTECH 512, the HS510C provides lots of eye relief to and good field of view.
 When looking for top-notch reflex sights, consider the Holosun HS510C.